attack68/rateslib/docs/source/u_fixings.rst

    import os
    os.remove("SEK_IBOR_3M.csv")

-Notice this get item mechanism loads a state id, the timeseries itself and the range of the index.
+Note this *__getitem__* mechanism loads a state id, the timeseries itself and the range of the index.
 When an attempt is made for an unavailable dataset a *ValueError* is raised.

 .. ipython:: python